-All MPH students are responsible for meeting the Council on Education for Public Health (CEPH) Foundation competency 21 related to interprofessional education (IPE): "Perform effectively on interprofessional teams."
-This competency will be met by having all MPH students involved in 3 interprofessional activities using a "portfolio" strategy.
+All MPH students are responsible for meeting the Council on Education for Public Health (CEPH) Foundation competency 21 related to interprofessional education (IPE): "Integrate perspectives from other sectors and/or professions to promote and advance population health."
+This competency will be met by having all MPH students involved in three interprofessional activities using a "portfolio" strategy.
 All MPH students will complete an introductory "TeamSTEPPS" online module during PH 600.
-Two additional interprofessional team exercises/ activities will be selected from several options offered at UHM, offered by Project ECHO, and community activities that meet the IPE criteria.
+Two additional interprofessional team exercises/activities will be selected from several options offered at UHM, offered by Project ECHO, and community activities that meet the IPE criteria.
 Please note that if you plan to use your practicum experience as one of the IPE activities, you will need to have it REVIEWED AND APPROVED by the Hawai'i Interprofessional Education (HIPE) Workgroup IN ADVANCE of starting your practicum.
 Please allow at least one month lead time for the workgroup to review.